Susie-Mars/Cocktail_Hour/README.md

 <h3>Cocktail Hour</h3>
-<p>This is a project made using the Cocktail DB API along with Javascript, Python, HTML, CSS, and SQL.Background photography by Dave Allred. </p>
+<p>This is a project made using the Cocktail DB API along with Javascript, Python, HTML, CSS, and SQL.
+Background photography by Dave Allred. </p>